Arts and Industries building (Photo: Eric Long/Smithsonian)

-The 1791 plan for the National Mall envisioned a grand “public walk.”
+The 1791 plan for Washington, D.C.’s National Mall envisioned a grand “public walk.”
 By 1900, that plan had been stymied, ignored, and overlooked.
 The far-reaching and critically influential McMillan Plan of 1902 reinterpreted the ceremonial core of the city, and much of what we see today on the Mall reflects that vision.

-Enjoy a spring walking tour and discover the Mall’s history, design, and architecture, from its earliest vision to the latest developments.
+Join speaker Bill Keene, a lecturer in history, urban studies, and architecture, on a virtual tour and discover the Mall’s history, design, and architecture, from its earliest vision to the latest developments.
 Learn what happened to the museum park, the railroad station and its tracks, why the Mall does not align with compass directions, and other little-known facts.

 World Art History Certificate elective: Earn 1/2 credit*

 *Enrolled participants in the World Art History Certificate Program receive 1/2 elective credit.
 Not yet enrolled?
 Learn about the program, its benefits, and how to register here.